BBD-GRADS/SoccerDB/README.md

 npm i -g aws-cdk
 ```

-Then to deploy the resources required by the AWS CDK to your AWS account run
+Then to deploy the resources required by the AWS CDK to your AWS account, navigate to this project in your terminal and
+run

 ```
 cdk bootstrap
 ```

 Configure a role on AWS IAM to use for your deployments with the following policy statements attached, which will
-allow
-your workflow to assume the roles required by the CDK for deployments
+allow your workflow to assume the roles required by the CDK for deployments

 ```
 {